 Compare at 2 sellers

-|Pros||Sleek, large capacity, dual-opening, flat bottom||Easiest to install, ergonomic handle, sleek design||Great handle, cool appearance, less expensive||Relatively inexpensive, easy to attach, convenient to use||Inexpensive, decent looking, fits long skis and snowboards|
+|Pros||Sleek, large capacity, dual-opening, flat bottom||Easy to install, ergonomic handle, sleek design||Great value, easy to install, dual-opening||Relatively inexpensive, easy to attach, convenient to use||Well-priced, decent looking, fits long skis and snowboards|

-|Cons||No integrated light, dedicated tool required for install||Pricey||Frustrating installation||Won’t fit longer skis, longer crossbar spans can be problematic for install||Not the easiest to install, less convenient|
+|Cons||No integrated light, dedicated tool required for install||Expensive||Limited to <170cm skis/boards, not the sleekest look||Won’t fit longer skis, longer crossbar spans can be problematic for install||Not the easiest to install, less convenient|

-|Bottom Line||If you are looking for a premium cargo box that's easy to use with plenty of room, this is our strong recommendation||An excellent, high-end cargo box that excels in every category||An exceptional value because of its top-notch user friendly design||If you are searching for bargain cargo box and don’t need to transport longer skis and boards, then this is a great option||If you want to transport skis and snowboards on top of your car without spending a ton, this is a great option|
+|Bottom Line||If you are looking for a premium cargo box that's easy to use with plenty of room, this is our strong recommendation||An excellent, high-end cargo box that excels in just about every category||If you are searching for a cargo box without busting your budget, then we highly recommend this option||If you are searching for a well-priced cargo box and don’t need to transport longer skis and boards, then this is a great option||If you want to transport skis and snowboards on top of your car without spending a ton, this is a great option|

 |Rating Categories||Yakima GrandTour 16||Thule Motion XT XL||Yakima RocketBox Pr...||Goplus Rooftop Carrier||SportRack Horizon A...|

-|Ease Of Use (40%)|
+|Ease of Use (40%)|

 |Specs||Yakima GrandTour 16||Thule Motion XT XL||Yakima RocketBox Pr...||Goplus Rooftop Carrier||SportRack Horizon A...|

-|Volume||16 cu ft||18 cu ft||16 cu ft||14 cu ft||11 cu ft|
+|Volume||16 cu ft||18 cu ft||14 cu ft||14 cu ft||11 cu ft|

-|Size (Inches - L x W x H)||79" x 35" x 18"||84.5" x 36" x 17"||81" x 36" x 15"||63" x 31" x 15"||88.75" x 21" x 15.75"|
+|Dimensions||79" x 35" x 18"||84.5" x 36" x 17"||74" x 33" x 16"||63" x 31" x 15"||88.75" x 21" x 15.75"|

-|Additional Sizes||18 cu ft||L (16 cu ft) and XXL (22 cu ft)||Lo, 12 cu ft, 18 cu ft, and 21 cu ft||n/a||L (16 cu ft), XL (17 cu ft)|
+|Additional Available Sizes||18 cu ft||L (16 cu ft) and XXL (22 cu ft)||Pro 11 (11 cu ft), Pro 12 (12 cu ft)||n/a||L (16 cu ft), XL (17 cu ft)|

-|Maximum Ski Length||180 cm||200 cm||185cm||140 cm||210 cm|
+|Maximum Ski Length||180 cm||200 cm||170 cm||140 cm||210 cm|

 Our Analysis and Test Results